-Almonty adopted RCG's stock option plan under which it can grant options to directors, officers, employees, and consultants for up to 10% of the issued and outstanding common shares.
+Almonty adopted RCG's stock option plan under which it can grant options to directors, officers, employees and consultants for up to 10% of the issued and outstanding common shares.
 Under the plan, the exercise price of an option may not be less than the closing market price during the trading day immediately preceding the date of the grant of the option, less any applicable discount allowed by the TSX Venture Exchange.
 The options can be granted for a maximum term of 10 years and vest at the discretion of the Board of Directors of Almonty.
+The plan and all grants of options under the plan (including each of the grants described below) were approved by Almonty's shareholders at its Annual and Special Meeting of Shareholders held on March 26, 2012.

-On September 26, 2011, Almonty granted 1,250,000 incentive stock options to directors and officers.
-Each option is exercisable into one common share of Almonty at a price of \$1.00 per share for a period of ten years from the date of grant.
-750,000 of the options vested immediately and 500,000 of the options vest over a two year period.
-The grant resulted in stock-based compensation expense, using the Black-Scholes option pricing model, of \$363 being recorded in the period.
+On September 26, 2011, Almonty granted 1,250,000 incentive stock options to directors, officers and employees of the Company and its subsidiaries.
+Each option is exercisable for one common share in the capital of Almonty at a price of \$1.00 per share for a period of 10 years from the date of grant.
+750,000 of the options vested immediately and 500,000 of the options vest over a two-year period.
+The grant resulted in a stock-based compensation expense, using the Black-Scholes option pricing model, of \$363 being recorded in the period ended September 30, 2011.
 The weighted average fair value of the stock options granted was \$0.48 per option.